Selecting the Right Pad Flange for Your Piping System

 Pressure Rating

-The pressure rating of the pad flange must meet or exceed the system’s operating pressure.
+The pressure rating of the pad flange must meet or exceed the system's operating pressure.
+Common class ratings include Class 150, Class 300, Class 600, and higher.
+Check the maximum allowable pressure for the specific material and class rating.

 Temperature Rating

 The temperature rating of the pad flange must be suitable for the operating temperature of the system.
+Choose stainless steel or alloy steel for high-temperature environments, and ensure the material can withstand low temperatures without becoming brittle for cryogenic applications.

 Industry Standards and Regulations